Copy the code to a new RWX segment to allow for self-modifying encoders

 Payload executables generated by msfencode are commonly detected by antivirus engines, depending which antivirus engine is used.
 A common misconception is that the antivirus engines are actually detecting the shellcode, and therefore, the best way to avoid antivirus detection is to pick an encoder that the antivirus engine cannot handle, or encode many times.
 After all, those are both prominent options of msfencode.
-OPTIONS: -a

 If you just want to evade McAfee/Symantec, the basic msfencode command